AndrewRademacher/haskell-labs/monads/slides/monad-w1-calls.md

 </div>

 <div class="fragment">
-    <p>But, line2 can only operate take an "Address" as input, not a "Maybe Address"</p>
+    <p>But, line2 can only take an "Address" as input, not a "Maybe Address"</p>
 </div>